WillWang1113/MultiresolutionForecasting/README.md

 If you also want to have the same figures in the papaer, please refer to ```experiments/03-plot.ipynb```.

 ### Example
-An example of seamless multi-resolution forecasts on wind power from Hierarchical Laplace(HL) and benchmarks.
+An example of seamless multi-resolution forecasts on wind power from Hierarchical Neural Laplace(HNL) and benchmarks.

 ![image info](./figs/display.png)